infstate/tinywrench-core/README.md

 - Add more features
 - Fix and finish LLM integration.

+> [!NOTE]
+> This library is still in development, so there may bugs or unfinished features.

 ## Version & Branches

 | Branch      | Version |                  |